 English is among the easiest languages to learn but among the most difficult to master.
 One of the problems is spelling.
 We have so many loan words from so many different languages that we’ve been left with a huge number of spelling rules – and all of them have exceptions!
 Contrast that with Spanish, for example, where what you see is generally what you get.
 The problem for students of English, then, is that it’s very difficult to find shortcuts to improve your spelling, and an awful lot of words just have to be learned off-by-heart.
 Considering that there are over a million words in English, that’s a big ask!

-There are lists of spelling rules out there (including a good one at www.dyslexia.org), but I thought I’d put down what I think are the most useful ones.
+There are lots of lists of spelling rules on the web, but I thought I’d put down what I think are the most useful ones.

 - I before E except after C when the sound is /ee/.